Going through a Merger? Or just want to combine different team's contact lists?

+If you have just merged - congratulations are in order.
 If you are also getting the other organisation's client and prospect lists, integrating their database into you own could cause you quite a headache.

 But exciting as it is, merging your marketing and contact data isn’t going to be easy.
 And whether their data is in one list, or in many, I have your headache tonic.

 You’ll be aware that your data can give you a significant competitive advantage.
 For one, you can immediately see cross-selling and up-selling opportunities.
 But this only works with all your data in one common format.
-I know, I’ve seen it many times.

 A short-cut to removing your newly acquired marketing data headache